ShadowStonks/Discord-Bot/README.md

 ### Installing Prerequisites

-How to install these prerequisites (make sure to preinstall python 3 from [here](https://www.python.org/downloads/):)
+How to install these prerequisites, make sure to preinstall python 3 from [here](https://www.python.org/downloads/)

 ```
 pip install tkinter